 Early studies on the health impact of working remotely due to covid-19 have warned of the risk to mental health.
 Work is stressful, even under normal conditions.
 Combine this with working from home, restrictions on mobility and social seclusion and the effect on personal health is clear.

 Health and wellness are critical issues for HR Managers.
 Newsletters offer an excellent channel for promoting tips and advice on positive mental health and physical wellbeing.
 These could include resources for exercises, recipes and other activities that contribute to happier, healthier employees.
+It's also a good opportunity to remind employees of any mental health resources available to them such as Employee Assistance Programs.

 4. Technology Tips

-Ask any Chief Information Security Officer what keeps them awake at night and they’re likely to respond‘ cyber security’.
+Ask any Chief Information Security Officer what keeps them awake at night and they’re likely to respond ‘cyber security’.
 Data breaches are on the rise, and each incident caused by human error costs US businesses $3.5 million.
 Staff are an organization’s greatest defense – and their Achilles heel.

 In 2020 alone there was a huge increase in cyber attacks as companies moved to remote working.
 Recent studies show, 47% of individuals fall for a phishing scam while working at home, meaning cyber-attackers saw the pandemic as an opportunity to step up their attacks.